AryCra07/BadNets/README.md

 chain* ](https://arxiv.org/abs/1708.06733).

 The CNN I built consists of three convolutional layers and two fully connected layers.
-Taking into account the need to support both MNIST and MST datasets, this model incorporates an extra convolutional layer when compared to the model presented in the original paper.
+Taking into account the need to support both MNIST and CIFAR10 datasets, this model incorporates an extra convolutional layer when compared to the model presented in the original paper.

 The implementation strategy is as follows: